comparisonapollozoominfocomparison

 ZoomInfo: $15K-50K+/year depending on tier, seats, and add-ons.
 Annual contract required.
 Opaque until you talk to sales.

 Effective cost per valid email: When you factor in bounce rates, the gap narrows.
-Apollo at 73% accuracy means you pay for 100 lookups to get 73 deliverable emails.
-ZoomInfo at 85% accuracy means 85 deliverable emails per 100 lookups.
-The per-valid-contact cost difference is smaller than the headline pricing suggests.
+Apollo at 78% accuracy in our test means you pay for 100 lookups to get 78 deliverable emails.
+ZoomInfo at 84% accuracy means 84 deliverable emails per 100 lookups.
+The per-valid-contact cost difference is smaller than the headline pricing suggests, but Apollo still wins on absolute cost by a wide margin for most team sizes.

 4. Phone Numbers